Lipps005/SOFT252_Referral/README.md

 For this project, I inferred notifications to be a new event that a user should be able to see.
 For example, when a Patient has an outstanding prescription, this appears in a new list inside the Patients Home Window.

+Please note, that the newly created UID now shows as a label underneath the registration form.
+This UID will be overwritten if a new user is created, or if the program is closed.
+The easist way to retreive this is to look in the users/ folder.

+Please note, closing a Users home window will exit the program.

+Please note, that although you can login as two users at once, changes, actions or events made by one user are not updated in another users window.
+Please close the user window and restart the program to see the changes.
+This does not apply to changes made within a users window, such as responding to requests, or adding new prescriptions to an appointment.